solidusio/solidus_paypal_braintree/README.md

 ## PayPal

 A default checkout view is provided that will display PayPal as a payment option.
-It will only be displayed if the `SolidusPaypalBraintree::Gateway` payment method is configured to display on the frontend and PayPal is enabled in the store's configuration.
+It will only be displayed if the `SolidusBraintree::Gateway` payment method is configured to display on the frontend and PayPal is enabled in the store's configuration.